-Calls for research proposals are issued among all Belgian university institutions, public scientific institutions and non-profit research centres likely to be in a position to present projects.
-Projects are selected on the grounds of a scientific assessment carried out by foreign experts in accordance with the "peer review" method.
+Call for research proposals, which are open to universities and public research institutions and, in some cases, for specialized consultancy offices, are issued regularly.
+Proposals are selected on the grounds of a scientific assessment carried out by foreign experts in accordance with the "peer review" method.

-Each research project, consisting of a network of funded partners, is enlarged with a follow-up committee.
-These non-funded partners in the project include relevant international, European, federal, and regional official bodies, scientific experts… They collaborate actively to the project by making data and information available and/or supply an advisory opinion regarding the ongoing research.
+Since 2002, each research project, consisting of a network of funded partners, is enlarged with a user-committee.
+These non-funded partners in the project include relevant international, European, federal, and regional official bodies, scientific experts, NGO’s… They collaborate actively to the project by making data and information available and/or supply an advisory opinion regarding the ongoing research.

-The Belgian researchers within the SSD programme have the possibility of cooperating with an international university or research institution within their project on the basis of a co-financing.
+Also since 2002, the Belgian researchers within the North Sea programme have the possibility of cooperating with an international university or research institution within their project on the basis of a co-financing.